gluestack/gluestack-ui-flutter/README.md

 )
 ```

-## Providing custom Gluestack Config
+## Providing custom Widget Config

+We have build the widgets from Figma config file.
 In case you want to customise the default values provided by the package for individual widgets, you can specify your own configuration for the widgets.

 **NOTE:** Format of the configuration must be same as the own used by Gluestack internally.
-Please refer to the default [config file](https://github.com/gluestack/gluestack-ui-flutter/blob/main/lib/src/theme/config/button/button.dart) for GSButton.
+For example, for button please refer to the default [config file](https://github.com/gluestack/gluestack-ui-flutter/blob/main/lib/src/theme/config/button/button.dart) for GSButton.

 Below example provides custom configuration for `GSButton` widget.